winryl1/PROJECT-AURORA/README.md

 And you're done!
 Enjoy and happy studying!!

 ---
-## 🤝 Contributions
+## 🤝 Contact
-You're welcome to submit your own notes or suggestions.
-Just email me at notegodz69xd@protonmail.com
+If you have any questions, feel free to email me at notegodz69xd@protonmail.com or drop a message at my facebook!
+You are also welcome to contribute and submit your own notes or suggestions.

 ---